Castro19/LAEP-GPT/README.md

 1. Continuously display the message as it finishes using the `stream: true` parameter on the server side API request.
 2. Implement authentication
 3. Implement an open source LLM

 ## Contributors

-To be updated.
+Cristian Castro, Victor Phan,

 ## License